Wind power in Vermont: Wind farms

 the 21-turbine project began construction in September 2011, with completion expected by the end of 2012.

 Georgia Mountain Community Wind Project is a 4-turbine, 10-megawatt wind project on Georgia Mountain in the towns of Georgia and Milton.
 It is owned by a Vermont family and the power is being sold to the Burlington Electric Department.
 It was completed in December 2012.
-The project’s 4 wind turbines will provide enough electricity to meet the needs of 4,200 average Vermont households.
+The project's four turbines will provide enough electricity to meet the needs of 4,200 average Vermont households.

 Small wind turbines

 Several 100 kW wind turbines manufactured by a Vermont company have been installed or planned at locations in the state, including Heritage Aviation, Bolton Ski Area, Dynapower, Rock of Ages, Burke Mountain, and the Lake Champlain Ferry at South Hero.
 Smaller wind turbines for residential use are also located throughout Vermont.